By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 • You run hot and cooling is the primary performance criterion (9.3/10 leads this comparison)

-• Certified organic materials (GOLS latex + GOTS cotton) are a genuine purchasing priority
+• Certified organic materials (GOLS latex + GOTS cotton) are a genuine priority for your household

 • You prefer natural latex bounce and responsiveness over foam contouring